ankur6ue/baremetal_ingress_from_nlb/README.md

 ```
 Verify that all resources in the ingress-nginx namespace and the namespace itself is deleted, and the AWS resources created by the ingress controller are deleted as well.

 Now, we need to install a different kind of ingress, called a [baremetal ingress](https://github.com/kubernetes/ingress-nginx/blob/main/docs/deploy/baremetal.md).
-This ingress type doesn't create a LB and relies on the user to direct traffic to the ingress controller.
+This ingress type doesn't create a LB and relies on the user to set up their LB to direct traffic to the ingress controller.

 Let's install the baremetal ingress:
 ```angular2html